lonerapier/ditto/README.md

 Ditto is a metapmorphic contract mechanism coined initially by [@0age's](https://twitter.com/z0age) [metamorphic](https://github.com/0age/metamorphic) contracts.
 They are absolutely mind-blowing, please check that out.

+This has also been attempted by [@ricmoo's](https://github.com/ricmoo) [wisp](https://blog.ricmoo.com/wisps-the-magical-world-of-create2-5c2177027604) contracts.

 ```javascript
 /*
  * 			⠀⠀⠀⢠⡜⠛⠛⠿⣤⠀⠀⣤⡼⠿⠿⢧⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀